druleton/druleton/docs/command-init.md

 # bin/init command
 The `bin/init` command is used to setup druleton and project environment.

+It will check the project file structure and create the missing parts.

 It will download tools like composer and add them to the `bin` directory.
 It will also scan the `config/bin` directory if there are custom, project specific, commands and add them to the `bin` directory.